BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/annotations.md

 Use the Annotations task page to add text notes or watermarks to exported PDF documents.

+> [!IMPORTANT]
+> This is the **PDM task** Annotations page.
+The annotation controls are also used by the SOLIDWORKS add-in, but PDM variables come from the vault task context.
+See [SOLIDWORKS Add-in Annotations](pdmpublishersolidworks_annotations.md).

 ![PDMPublisher Annotations page](/images/pdmpublisher/screenshots/page-annotations.png)

 Each annotation can have its own text, formatting, position, sheet rule, and active state.